-Researchers Recruiting African Americans with MS and Family Members Across the U.S. for Genetics Studies – Key to finding cause of MS and better treatments
+Researchers Recruiting African-Americans with MS Across the U.S. for Genetics Studies – Key to finding cause of MS and better treatments

-Rationale: Genes are known to play a role in determining who is susceptible to developing multiple sclerosis, and may also influence the course of the disease.
+Rationale: Genes are known to play a role in determining who is susceptible to developing multiple sclerosis and may also influence the severity and course of the disease.
 People living with MS can make a difference in studies searching for these genes by donating their DNA from blood samples.
 Identifying the exact location of MS genes could help determine who is at risk for developing the disease and may provide clues to its cause, prevention, and better treatment.
-Focusing on ethnic groups with lower susceptibility to MS (such as African-Americans) and higher susceptibility (such as individuals of Northern European descent), and searching for what is common and what is different in their genes may help pinpoint regions that contain MS genes.
-Large numbers of participants are needed to accelerate this research.
+Focusing on diverse ancestral groups such as African-Americans, Hispanic, and Northern Europeans, and searching for what is common and what is different in their DNA sequences may help identify the precise genetic variants that contribute to disease risk.
+Large numbers of participants, both affected and healthy controls, are needed to accelerate this research.

 Contact: To participate or request additional information, please complete our brief intake survey.